 Court Administration

 The Superior Judicial Council is responsible for overseeing the country’s judicial system, including setting policy and strategic planning.
-Its nine judges are appointed by the the presidents of the Supreme Court of Justice, Constitutional Court, and Council of State as well as representatives from the magistracy who serve four-year terms.
+Its nine members hold the title of 'Justice' and are appointed by the presidents of the Supreme Court of Justice, Constitutional Court, and Council of State as well as representatives from the magistracy who serve four-year terms.
 The Judicial Council has an Administrative Chamber that manages judicial branch resources.
 This chamber’s responsibilities include the budget, judicial map, and review of caseload data.
 The Superior Judicial Council also has authority over the selection, assessment, and promotion of subordinate court judges and court personnel.
 The Judicial Council’s disciplinary chamber, the National Judicial Discipline Commission, is responsible for judicial and attorney conduct and discipline.
 Members of this commission are nominated by the Judicial Council and Colombia’s president.

 Acción de Tutela